adimail/fun-with-flags/README.md

 # Fun with Flags

-## Overview

-"Fun with Flags" is a web-based multiplayer game where players identify flags of different countries.
-The game is designed for both single-player and multiplayer modes where users to create and join game rooms.
+Web-based multiplayer game designed to test your knowledge of country flags.
+The game offers both single-player and multiplayer modes, allowing players to create or join game rooms.

-## Game Rules
+## Game Modes

+1. **Flag-to-Country Mode (MCQ)**

-- Players are presented with a list of flags and must identify the correct flag for the given country.
+   - Players are presented with a flag image and must select the correct country name from the options provided.

-- The game starts when the host starts the game.
-- Each game has a timer that counts down from the selected time limit (3 to 10 minutes).
-- Players can join the game room using the unique room code generated when the room is created.
+2. **Map challenge**
+   - Players are given a country flag and must locate it on a world map based on its flag.

+Both modes are available for single-player and multiplayer gameplay.

+## Technology Stack

+- **Backend**: Built using Go, with Gorilla Web Toolkit for handling WebSocket connections and RESTful APIs.
+- **Frontend**: Developed using HTML, CSS, and vanilla JavaScript for a seamless user interface.
+- **Real-Time Communication**: WebSocket technology ensures low-latency interactions between players.

 ## Screenshots